List of The Young and the Restless characters introduced in the 1980s: Eve Howard

 Ten years went by without a mention of Eve or her son, then she showed up in 1993, looking as glamorous as ever.
 Her past crimes totally overlooked; Victor simply fondly recalled her working for him years before and recalled that they had shared some "good times".
 When Eve brought up Cole, whom she still claimed was Victor's, Victor wanted nothing to do with him.
 Eve left in a huff, slipping Cole's picture into Victor's book.
 Some time afterward, a lonely Victor contacted Eve and asked her to bring Cole to Genoa City.
 Eve returned to Genoa City with Cole, a young and handsome aspiring novelist.
 Cole built up a relationship in Genoa City with Victor's daughter with Nikki, Victoria Newman, while Eve left.
 She would periodically visit or call him to see how he was doing in his new life.
 Soon after, Cole wrote to his mother saying he had fallen for Victoria.
 Eve, while on a cruise, read the letter and was horrified by the thought of her son unknowingly becoming involved with his half-sister.
 She arranged to leave the ship, and she flew to Genoa City.
 While on the plane, she became ill from being bitten by a mosquito.

 Upon arrival to Genoa City, she was rushed to the hospital, and Cole was notified of his mother's condition.
 Eve lingered for weeks, in and out of a coma, and, while somewhat lucid, tried and failed to tell Cole that Victor was his father.
 Not long after Eve's funeral, Cole and Victoria Newman eloped in Las Vegas.
 Luckily, Eve was wrong.
 While going through Eve's belongings, Victor discovered a letter from another man to her which cast doubt on Victor being Cole's father.
 Victor immediately arranged to have blood tests run on Cole, himself and Eve's corpse.
 The father ended up being Eve's former lover, Marvin Oakley, who resented Victor for Eve's obsession but still felt that Eve had been a wonderful woman who could have loved him had Victor not been around.
 Four years later, while Cole and Victoria's baby struggled for her life, Victoria told Cole she wanted to name her Eve, after his mother.
 Soon after, Victoria learned from Cole that their baby had died.

+In 2023, Curtis Harding from Soaps She Knows called the character "obsessive" and wrote that, due to Cole being the son of her and "psychotic Rick Daros", it " you'd have expected Cole to turn out a bad seed himself".